shortishly/tansu/README.md

 configuration and other data that must be highly available.
 It uses the [Raft Consensus algorithm](https://raft.github.io) for leadership election and distribution of state amongst its members.
-Node discovery is via [mDNS](https://github.com/shortishly/mdns) and automatically forms a mesh of nodes sharing the same environment.
+Node discovery is via [mDNS](https://github.com/shortishly/mdns) and will automatically form a mesh of nodes sharing the same environment.

 ## Key Value Store